 The University of Texas at Austin is one of the largest employers in Austin and is committed to service, education, community and innovation.
-Human Resources (HR) supports the university in attracting, developing and retaining a highly qualified and diverse workforce.
+Human Resources (HR) supports the university in attracting, developing and retaining a highly qualified workforce.
 We provide an online job search and job application for regular and temporary employment.